 Badaling Vs. Mutianyu

-Badaling, located just outside of Beijing, is the most popular and most crowded section of the Great Wall.
+- Badaling, located just outside of Beijing, is the most popular and most crowded section of the Great Wall.
 Unlike the Badaling Great Wall, Mutianyu has steep, difficult stairs to climb with no handrails, and it is not easily accessible by public transportation.
 Another factor deterring visitors from Mutianyu is the 60 minute drive from Beijing lacking stops at tourist markets and souvenir shops.

 Accessing the Mutianyu Great Wall

 - Visitors first pass through the small village of Mutianyu at the bottom of a hill to reach the South Ticket Adjustment.
 Restaurants, shops, and stands sell local food, drinks, hats, t-shirts, statues, and souvenirs.

-Traveling Gingerbread Note: If grabbing lunch at one of the restaurants after exploring the Great Wall, be advised the food is made fresh to order and takes time to prepare.
+Traveling Gingerbread Note: If grabbing lunch at one of the restaurants after exploring the Great Wall, be advised the food is made to order and takes time to prepare.
 Ordering dumplings to go, we may have underestimated the cooking time and held up our tour bus.

 - After passing through the South Ticket Check, the Great Wall can be accessed by footpaths to watch towers 6, 8, and 10 or a cable car can be taken to tower 14.

 - The footpath to watch tower 8 is a steep flight of stairs.
 Small, level platforms provide a brief rest for climbers.
-We recommend bringing a bottle of water along for the climb.
+We recommend bringing a bottle of water.

 - Beyond the footpath is an endless blanket of trees swallowed by the smog.
 Over 90% of Mutianyu is covered in vegetation.

 - The steep stairs reach a narrow, dirt footpath as the Great Wall of China comes into view.
 The relatively flat path continues along the outside of the wall to a set of stairs accessing watch tower 8.
 Climbing the stone stairs, we step onto the Great Wall of China for the first time.

 The Great Wall